Making and registering the application

 Besides that, civil servants in the Reception Centre for Applicants for International Protection take fingerprints and photos of the applicants, provide them with information on the procedures, their rights and obligations, and issue the applicants’ identity card.

 The Ministry of Interior has informed the Croatian Law Centre that delays in the organisation of interviews for the purpose of lodging applications for international protection have occurred in 2018, in situations where guardians were not appointed to unaccompanied children on time.
 According to the Ministry, the most common cases where delays occurred were those where the competence of the Social Welfare Centre had changed.
-No information is available for 2019.
+No information is available for such situations in 2019 and 2020.

 After the application has been lodged, the applicant receives an international protection applicant card (iskaznica tražitelja).
 The card shall be issued within three days from the lodging of the application and confirms the right of residence in the Republic of Croatia until the completion of the procedure.
 An applicant’s card does not constitute proof of identity.
 The card is not issued if the person applies at the border.